jasalt/bvv/README.md

 ## Extended VVV `config.yml` format

-Config format is may change slightly in future.

 Custom configuration used by the tool is defined under `bvv` keyword in VVV [custom site template](https://github.com/Varying-Vagrant-Vagrants/custom-site-template/blob/master/README.md) located at `$VVV_ROOT/config/config.yml`.

+The config format is not stable and may change, consider this when updating.
+Warnings for this can be found in commit messages.

 ```
 hosts: